abarnert/meteorite/README.md

     |-Void: 00000000000000000000: size 5035

 After the output has stopped, quit the app, to make sure the file is flushed and closed, and now it should play.
+Note that, at least on Mac, you cannot quit with Cmd-Q; just close the window.

 Sometimes, at completion, the app hangs.
 Killing it (`^C` from the terminal, or `kill` (no `-9` needed), or your favorite GUI